finamon-de/gps-4g-hat-library/INTERNET.md

 It is based on **Debian GNU/Linux 12 (bookworm)**, as it has already installed Hotspot support.\
 (*Linux 6.6.20+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.6.20-1+rpt1 (2024-03-07)*)\
-Steps will drive you on the Desktop version.
+The steps below describe how to do it using the Desktop version.

-- If you settings WiFi for the first time:\
+- If you setup WiFi for the first time:\
-  Click on the network icon (top right), then "Click here to set Wi-Fi contry".\
+  Click on the network icon (top right), then "Click here to set Wi-Fi country".\
-  Please select country and click OK.
+  Please select your country and click OK.

-- Need to reboot to accept country settings.\
+- Now you need to reboot to accept the country settings.\
   `sudo reboot now` or with mouse.

-- Because of reboot, need to power up module and start PPP connection.\
+- Because of the reboot, you need to power up the module and start PPP connection.\
   `python examples/power_up.py`\
   `sudo pon rnet`